 German settlers were among the most common to come to North America between the mid-17th and mid-20th centuries.
 Poverty and religious persecution drove many Bavarians to make this long trek. tenant farmers were also enticed by the prospect of owning land.
 From east to west, these German immigrants populated the United States, settling in Pennsylvania, Texas, New York, Illinois, and California.
 Ontario and the prairie provinces of Canada also provided homes to many.
 Early settlers bearing the Krafft surname or a spelling variation of the name include:

-Krafft Settlers in the United States in the 18th Century
+Krafft Settlers in United States in the 18th Century

-Krafft Settlers in the United States in the 19th Century
+Krafft Settlers in United States in the 19th Century

 The Krafft Family Crest was acquired from the Houseofnames.com archives.
 The Krafft Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 19 March 2012 at 08:54.

 houseofnames.com is an internet property owned by Swyrich Corporation.